ranja-sarkar/stats/README.md

 ![image](https://user-images.githubusercontent.com/101544669/172354301-b62ea3b6-bc64-4f8f-bc65-58cb7b5d5f90.png)

 At this point, it is mentionworthy that the **standard error** of a sample mean is an estimate of how far the sample mean is likely to be from a population mean, whereas the **standard deviation** of the sample is the degree to which individuals within the sample differ from the sample mean.
+Hence, **standard error** and **standard deviation** are different terms.

 For more: https://en.wikipedia.org/wiki/Standard_error